Assault occasioning actual bodily harm

-JSM, a private high school student, pushed another student on the chest with two open palms, causing them to step back.
+JSM, a private high school student, pushed another student on the chest with two open palms, causing him to step back.
 It was alleged JSM then punched the student with a clenched fist to his face repeatedly.
-Sometime after being punched, the other student grabbed onto JSM’s torso and made him fall to his knees.
+Sometime after the punch, the other student grabbed onto JSM’s torso and made him fall to his knees.
 JSM then walked away.

-The incident was video recorded by another student giving the impression that this attack was premeditated.
+A video recording of the incident by another student gave the impression that this attack was premeditated.
 JSM would later report he was the recipient of physical pushing and name calling, of a sexual and racial nature.
-This was done by the other student the day before the offence, and again just prior to the offence occurring.
+The other student did this the day before the offence, and again just prior to the offence occurring.

 O’Brien Criminal and Civil Solicitors successfully represented JSM at Surry Hills Children’s Court.
-A plea of guilty had already been entered on the behalf of JSM to the charge of AOABH and the matter was listed for sentence.
+A plea of guilty had already been entered on the behalf of JSM to the charge of AOABH and the court listed the matter for sentence.

 We tendered JSM’s letter and his mother’s letter to the Children’s Court.
-After considering this material and our submissions, Her Honour agreed that the matter could be dealt with by way of good behaviour bond without conviction for a period of six months.
+After considering this material and our submissions, Her Honour agreed that she would deal with the matter by way of good behaviour bond without conviction for a period of six months.
 The apprehended violence order application against JSM was withdrawn.

 s 33(1)(b), Children (Criminal Proceedings) Act 1987

 O’Brien Criminal and Civil Solicitors are experienced in defending various types of assault charges.
 We have assisted many clients in doing so.
-If you are a victim of, or have been charged with an assault offence, call us on (02) 9261 4281 or email us at today to discuss your legal options.
+If you are a victim of, or are facing charges with an assault offence, call us on (02) 9261 4281 or email us at today to discuss your legal options.